Composers: Mick

 I made love from Battambang to Baltimore

-I said, Oh, am I running in a race?
+I said, oh, am I running in a race?

-I said, Oh, can I make it?
-(I can't make it)
+I said, oh, can I make it?

-I'm a wandering spirit, oh yes
+I'm a wandering spirit - oh yes

-Wandering spirit, yes
+Wandering spirit - yes now

-Yes I am a restless soul
+(Wandering spirit) Yes I am a restless soul

-Wandering spirit, there's no place that I
+Wandering spirit - there's no place that I

 can call my own